andrewzm/FRK/README.md

 Title: Fixed Rank Kriging

-Version: 0.2.3
+Version: 2.0.0

-Date: 2019-02-07
+Date: 2021-05-26

-Author: Andrew Zammit-Mangion
+Author: Andrew Zammit-Mangion, Matthew Sainsbury-Dale

 Maintainer: Andrew Zammit-Mangion <andrewzm@gmail.com>

 Description: Fixed Rank Kriging is a tool for spatial/spatio-temporal modelling and prediction with large datasets.
-The approach, discussed in Cressie and Johannesson (2008), decomposes the field, and hence the covariance function, using a fixed set of *n* basis functions, where *n* is typically much smaller than the number of data points (or polygons) *m*.
-The method naturally allows for non-stationary, anisotropic covariance functions and the use of observations with varying support (with known error variance).
-The projected field is a key building block of the Spatial Random Effects (SRE) model, on which this package is based.
-The package FRK provides helper functions to model, fit, and predict using an SRE with relative ease.
-Reference: Cressie, N., & Johannesson, G. (2008).
+The approach decomposes the field, and hence the covariance function, using a fixed set of *r* basis functions, where *r* is typically much smaller than the number of data points (or polygons) *m*.
+This low-rank basis-function representation facilitates the modelling of 'big' spatial/spatio-temporal data.
+The method naturally allows for non-stationary, anisotropic covariance functions.
+Discretisation of the spatial domain into so-called basic areal units (BAUs) facilitates the use of observations with varying support (i.e., both point-referenced and areal supports, potentially simultaneously), and prediction over arbitrary user-specified regions.
+The package `FRK` caters for Gaussian and non-Gaussian data, employing a spatial generalised linear mixed model (GLMM) framework  to cater for Poisson, binomial, negative-binomial, gamma, and inverse-Gaussian distributed data. `FRK` also supports inference over various manifolds, including the 2D plane and 3D sphere, and it provides helper functions to model, fit, predict, and plot with relative ease.
+Zammit-Mangion and Cressie (2021) describe `FRK` in a Gaussian setting, and detail it's use of basis functions and BAUs.

+* Cressie, N., & Johannesson, G. (2008).
 Fixed rank kriging for very large spatial data sets.
-Journal of the Royal Statistical Society: Series B, 70, 209-226.
+Journal of the Royal Statistical Society: Series B, 70, 209–226.
+* Zammit-Mangion A, Cressie N (2021).
+“FRK: an R package for spatial and spatio-temporal prediction with large datasets.”
+Journal of Statistical Software, In press.

 License: GPL (>= 2)